jonatas/sql-data-science-training/training.md

 * How many different cities are available?
 * When the data starts and when it ends?
 * How many records we have per city?
-* What was the average temperature of New York in January.
+* What was the average temperature of New York in January in the last 10 years.
+* What is the hottest and coldest city we're tracking?
+* What is the city that rains more?
+* Choose a city and investigate the season of the city?

 ## Distinct

-> What are the cities are available?
+> What are the name of the cities available?

 ```sql
 SELECT DISTINCT city_name FROM weather_metrics;